Switch 2 Joy-Con Alternatives: Are They Worth It

 Ergonomics and precision: the technical approach of alternative controllers đŸ•šī¸

 These controllers often use Hall Effect sensors, eliminating the mechanical wear that caused drift in the original Joy-Con.
 Manufacturers like Hori or PowerA design wider grips and buttons with longer travel, prioritizing comfort.
-However, they lack features like HD Rumble or the NFC reader, sacrificing Amiibo compatibility for durability in marathon gaming sessions.
+However, they lack features like HD Rumble or the NFC reader, sacrificing Amiibo compatibility to gain durability in marathon gaming sessions.

 Drift: the problem Nintendo fixed, but we ignore 🔧

-Nintendo assures that drift is history on the Switch 2, but many of us still buy third-party controllers as if it were an act of rebellion.
+Nintendo assures that drift is history on the Switch 2, but many of us keep buying third-party controllers as if it were an act of rebellion.
 It's as if the manufacturer offered us a car without flat tires and we insisted on swapping them for bigger ones.
 In the end, the extra grip wins the game, even if we lose the mouse mode that nobody asked for.